terenyib/cat_and_mouse/README.md

 ### US-7
 As a cat
-I want to check if I can catch a mouse when there is a dog between me and the mouse, I can't even jump to the dog So that I will know that I can't catch the mouse
+I want to check if I can catch a mouse when there is a dog between me and the mouse, and I can't even jump to the dog So that I will know that I can't catch the mouse

 #### UAT-7.1